 The Public Mental Health & Wellbeing Award is one of the categories of the Health & Wellbeing Awards.

-Its focus is the prevention of mental illness and promotion of mental health across the life course.
+This award's focus is the prevention of mental illness and promotion of mental health across the life course.

 Entered projects and programmes should demonstrate: